 Buttons and controls

 The controls very much reflect what you'd find on a console controller with two thumb sticks, both clickable, as well as a four-way controller, and A B X Y buttons.
 There is also a pair shoulder buttons on each side, giving a couple of extra options, while arrows and home buttons finish the loadout.
+On the Xbox version, the home button is replaced by an Xbox button and the two arrows are replaced with function buttons that match the Xbox controller - meaning there's parity between Xbox Cloud Gaming onscreen instructions and what you'll find on the Kishi.

-Some of the controls will work natively with your phone, but we've found the experience is different from device to device.
+Outside of games, some of the controls will work natively with your phone, but we've found the experience is different from device to device.
 For example, on a Samsung phone, we can use the direction controllers to select and open apps, moving through menus and so on.
 On a different phone, you might not find that possible.

 This only really becomes relevant as it's easier to move around the phone without having to start touching the display.
 Of course there are still going to issues around things like unlocking - especially if there's a fingerprint sensor on the back of the phone as that's going to be inaccessible.